cvfx-2019/homework6-Match-Moving-SLAM/README.md

 1. 5%  (Take videos by yourselves)
 2. 10% (Make these visual effects with ORB-SLAM2)
-3. 10% (Make these visual effects with RTAB-Map)
+3. 10% (Make these visual effects with some post-production software)
-4. 10% (Compare these SLAM methods)
+4. 10% (Compare above methods)
 5. 10% (Make some special effects based on the pose information, such as rotating, zooming in or out)
-6. 5%  (Bonus-Insert a 3D model to your video)
+6. 5%  (Insert a 3D model to your video)
 4. 30% (Assistant)
 5. 20% (Mutual evaluation)
-6. 5%  (Bonus- Exploit creativity to enhance effects.
-Using post-production software is allowed)
+6. 10%  (Bonus- Make visual effects with other SLAM methods.)

 reference:
 - [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2)